MarcusHoltz/marcusholtz.github.io/_posts/2026-02-21-zammad-knowledge-base-export.md

 That content, along with the organizational structure that surrounds it, should not be trapped inside any single system.

-I hope this was able to help you resolve that concern or motivate you to cross-host it!
+I hope my [Zammad-Knowledge-Base-Export-to-Static-Site](https://github.com/MarcusHoltz/Zammad-Knowledge-Base-Export-to-Static-Site) repo was able to help you resolve that concern or motivate you to cross-host it!